PatrickEMcLean/chapbook/skilldev.md

 weightlifting develops) and the ability to transition to and from the ground (falling and rolling.)
 A close second to those are balance/propriecpion.

+So I'd like to look at all the things that kids are learning when they play a simple game.
+Forgive the long post, but as you'll see, the benefits of these games are surprisingly deep.

 So here's a simple game.
 Two kids on a balance beam with foam swords.
 Knock the other kid off you lose.
 Vary the hieght of the beam and the density of the swords so the game is just danergous enough to be fun.